-- Global Navigation Satellite Systems which is referred to as GNSS is a global term that encompasses all of the world’s or global satellite positioning systems.
-But GPS is one of the major components of GNSS and to be more specific it refers to the NAVSTAR Global Positioning System GPOS developed by the USA Department of Defence which was specific to military use earlier but later made accessible to the civilian population.
+- Global Navigation Satellite Systems, or GNSS, is a global term encompassing the world’s or global satellite positioning systems.
+But GPS is one of the major components of GNSS, and to be more specific, it refers to the NAVSTAR Global Positioning System GPOS developed by the USA Department of Defence, which was specific to military use earlier but later made accessible to the civilian population.

-- GNSS includes other satellite-based positioning systems such as GLONASS developed by Russians, European unions Galilieo and Chins Beidou.
-Whereas GPS is one such component under GNSS.
+- GNSS includes other satellite-based positioning systems, such as GLONASS, developed by Russians and European unions Galilieo and Chins Beidou.
+At the same time, GPS is one such component under GNSS.

-- GNSS in collaboration with GPS is used to locate positions quite precisely anywhere on the earth.
+- GNSS, in collaboration with GPS, is used to locate positions precisely anywhere on the Earth.
 This GNSS and GPS work together to get accurate locations.
-But the main difference is that the GNSS is compatible with other satellite networks which can be beyond GPS.
-This all the GNSS receivers are compatible to receive the signals from the GPS systems but the vice vers that is all the receivers of GPS is not compatible with GNSS.
+But the main difference is that the GNSS is compatible with other satellite networks, which can be beyond GPS.
+All the GNSS receivers are compatible with receiving the signals from the GPS systems, but vice versa; all the receivers of GPS are not compatible with GNSS.

-- Both GNSS and GPS will be composed of three basic segments which are satellite (Space segment) that sends the signals continuously, Controls stations on earth (Ground Segment) which monitor and tracks each of the satellites and last the user segment which will be the GPS or GNSS receivers.
-This GNSS and GPS are currently used in a wide verity of fields where continuous position tracking is required such as transportation, agriculture, marine navigation, machine control, vehicle navigations, cellular and mobile communications, etc
+- Both GNSS and GPS will be composed of three basic segments, which are the satellite (Space segment) that sends the signals continuously; controls stations on earth (Ground Segment) which monitor and track each of the satellites and last, the user segment, which will be the GPS or GNSS receivers.
+This GNSS and GPS are currently used in various fields where continuous position tracking is required, such as transportation, agriculture, marine navigation, machine control, vehicle navigation, cellular and mobile communications, etc.

-- The GNSS provides a wider network of satellites that provide better accuracy, availability, and redundancy at all times.
-Thus even one of the satellite systems fails the GNSS receiver can pick the signal from another receiver.
-GPS is also having a network of 32 medium earth orbit satellites that are positioned in six different orbital planes.
-Thus we can say that GPS a subset of GNSS
+- The GNSS provides a wider satellite network that always provides better accuracy, availability, and redundancy.
+Thus even if one of the satellite systems fails, the GNSS receiver can pick up the signal from another receiver.
+GPS also has a network of 32 medium earth orbit satellites in six different orbital planes.
+Thus we can say that GPS is a subset of GNSS.

 Comparison Table of GNSS vs GPS